 Drugs sold abroad are not always rigorously inspected or manufactured using high-quality methods.
 Counterfeit drugs are a worldwide problem.
 Since standards vary widely, it is best to pack enough medication to last the entire time you are away.

-If you lose your medication or need an emergency refill on a prescription drug, you should contact International SOS for assistance at +1-215-942-8478 or through the Assistance App.
+If you lose your medication or need an emergency refill on a prescription drug, you should contact On Call International.

 Travelers are encouraged to pack a basic first-aid kit or travel health kit for common, minor medical emergencies.
 Examples of items to include are listed below and a complete list can be found on the CDC Pack Smart guide.